-- the badge is for your use only
+- The Blue Badge is for your use only

-- you cannot let someone else use your badge to get free or better parking
+- You cannot let someone else use your Blue Badge to get free or better parking

-- carers cannot use the badge even when carrying out business on your behalf
+- Carers cannot use the Blue Badge even when carrying out business on your behalf

 Misuse of a Blue Badge by you or another person is a criminal offence, which can carry a fine of up to £1,000 and the immediate withdrawal of the badge.